 What Is Enterprise Value (EV)?

-Market capitalization + Total debt – Cash = Enterprise Value
+EV = Market capitalization + Total debt – Cash

 The expanded version of this formula is:

-- Cash is subtracted because when it is paid out as dividend, it reduces the net cost to the potential purchaser.
-When the cash is used to pay the debts the same effect is accomplished.
+- Cash is subtracted because when it is paid out as a dividend, it reduces the net cost to the potential purchaser.
+When the cash is used to pay the debts, the same effect is accomplished.

 - As the minority interest reflects the claim on consolidated assets of the enterprise, it is added.

-- As the value of associate companies reflects the claim on assets consolidated into other enterprise, it is subtracted.
+- As the value of associate companies reflects the claim on assets consolidated into other enterprises, it is subtracted.

-- EV should also include such special components as unfunded pension liabilities, employees stock option, environmental provisions, abandonment provisions, and so on, for they also reflect claims on the enterprise’s assets.
+- EV should also include special components such as unfunded pension liabilities, employee stock options, environmental provisions, abandonment provisions, and so on.
+This is because they also reflect claims on the enterprise’s assets.

-- Enterprise Value (EV) can be negative in certain cases.
-For example, when there is more cash in the enterprise than the value of the other components of EV.
+Noteworthily, EV may be negative in certain cases.
+For example, when there is more cash in the enterprise than the value of the other components of EV, the value will be negative.

-Enterprise value measures the value of a company as on a particular date.
+As shown so far in this explanation, EV measures the value of a company on a particular date.
 It is calculated by making adjustments to the market capitalization of a company.
-The formula for measuring enterprise value is described in the ensuing paragraph:

-The above measure for GRUH for a period of five years is as follows:
+The above measure for GRUH for a period of five years is shown in the table below.

 Benefits of Enterprise Value (EV)